 Tax credits for transit and vanpool

 The Federal Transportation Equity Act, IRS code 132(f) allows employers to offer payroll tax savings to employees who use transit or vanpool to get to work.
-The maximum monthly amount an employee may set aside for transportation is $255 and will increase to $260 in January 2018.
+The maximum monthly amount an employee may set aside for transportation is $260.
 Qualified parking is also included in the Federal Transportation Equity Act.
 There is a little something for bicyclists as well.
 An employee who bicycles to work may be eligible to receive reimbursement of up to $20 a month from their employer for bicycling equipment and repair.
 Save your receipts as they will be necessary to prove that you incurred expenses for your bicycle commute to work.

 Under the Transportation Equity Act, IRS code 132(f), and California state law, employers are allowed to offer payroll tax savings for transportation assistance.
 Employers also have the option of subsidizing part of their employees’ commuting costs and allowing employees to pay for the remainder with pre-tax dollars.

-Commuter benefits are considered tax-free benefits, not employee wages, so your company can save on average 7.65% in payroll taxes.
+Commuter benefits are considered tax-free benefits, not employee wages.
 Employees who participate in your commuter benefit program don’t have to pay income taxes on the money they set aside for their commute, saving up to a whopping 40% on their commuting expenses.

-Learn more about these tax credits by visiting Internal Revenue Code Section 132 (f).
+For 2018, employers are only eligible to take deductions for qualified bicycle reimbursements – not parking, transit or vanpool benefits.
+Learn more about tax credits by visiting Internal Revenue Code Section 132 (f).